HelloLily/heroku-buildpack-runit/README.md

 A buildpack to run mulitple processes within a dyno via [runit](http://smarden.org/runit/).

+# Why a HelloLily Fork

+To make sure buildpack exists, because it isn't an official Heroku buildpack.

 ## Why?

 Imagine you want to run nginx in your `web` dynos, binding to `$PORT`, and fronting unicorn.
 You want them to run individually as if they were specified directly in the `Procfile` (including output to the log stream) without worrying about daemonizing.